akazantzidis/k8s-users/README.md

          - admin (Namespace admin) [build-in]
          - user (Read only access) [build-in]
          - release-manager(Read only access,but can delete pods) [custom]
 	 - deployer(Can do deployments, cicd oriented) [custom]

     Usage:

         Create a normal user named "john" to a namespace named "doe":
-        - ./k8s_users_beta.sh create john doe user
+        - ./k8s-users.sh create john doe user

         Create an admin user named "john" to a namespace named "doe":
-        - ./k8s_users_beta.sh create john doe admin
+        - ./k8s-users.sh create john doe admin

         Create a release-manager user named "john" to a namespace named "doe":
-        - ./k8s_users_beta.sh create john doe release-manager
+        - ./k8s-users.sh create john doe release-manager

         Create a deploy user name "john" to a namespace  named "doe":
-        - ./k8s_users_beta.sh create john doe deployer
+        - ./k8s-users.sh create john doe deployer

         You can also create a user named "john" which has access to multiple namespaces passing the extra namespaces as arguments at the end.
-        - ./k8s_users_beta.sh create john namespace1 user namespace2 namespace3
+        - ./k8s-users.sh create john namespace1 user namespace2 namespace3

         Create a cluster admin user named "john" namespace is not actualy used but needed to be there so "doe":
-        - ./k8s_users_beta.sh create john doe k8scadmin
+        - ./k8s-users.sh create john doe k8scadmin

         To delete a user named "john" to a namespace named "doe":
-        - ./k8s_users_beta.sh delete john doe
+        - ./k8s-users.sh delete john doe

         You can also create user config file for existing user "john" of namespace "doe" as:
-        - ./k8s_users_beta.sh config john doe
+        - ./k8s-users.sh config john doe

+## BEWARE
+Some roles you have to create them by your self